kirjavascript/tmpbar/README.md

 customizable statusbar for your windowmanager

+* Lua for configuration
+* flexbox for layout
+* SVG or custom shaders for graphics
+* hot config reloading
+* system tray integration
 * windowmanager neutral config
 * multibar/multimonitor support
-* dynamic Lua configuration
-* expressive flexbox layout
-* hot config reloading
-* system tray integration
 * more rice than feudal japan

 ## quickstart